Costal History, Family Crest & Coats of Arms

+The Costal name was originally an Anglo-Saxon name that was given to a person who worked in a castle.
 The original bearer of the surname Costal may have held the post of governor or constable of the castle.
 However, the surname might also be derived from residence near a castle, or from services or rent owed to a castle.
-The surname Costal is derived from the Old Norman French word castel,
+The surname Costal is derived from the Old Norman French word castel, which means castle.

 Early Origins of the Costal family

 The surname Costal was first found in Sussex where Richard and Robert Castel were first recorded 1148-54.
 They were descended from the Lords of Iystynton, and a few years later in 1201 John Castle held estates in Leicestershire.

 The Hundredorum Rolls of 1273 listed Alan de Castell, London; and Andrew de Castello, Norfolk.
 Later the Yorkshire Poll Tax Rolls included Thomas de Castell; and Magota del Castell as holding lands there at that time.
 The Household Book of Queen Isabelle listed Roger atte Castell in 1358 and Kirby's Quest included William atte Castle, Somerset, 1 Edward III (during the first year's reign of King Edward III.

 In Scotland, "Ricardus de Castello is mentioned in a charter by David I, c.
 1142.
 Magister Peter de Castro witnessed a confirmation by Galfridus. bishop of Dunkeld, of the church of Madirnyn (Madderty) and lands of the Abthan of Maddirnyn in 1238.
 Normannus de Castello, burgess of Dundee, witnessed Ysabell de Brus's gift of her messuage of Cragyn near Dundee to the monks of Lundors, c.
 1240. "